nakranirudh/Spurious_Correlations_XAI/README.md

 designing without such robustness in mind is the fact that a model might learn from unwanted microsignals that might be unexplainable through a human lens.
 In the context of Natural Language based tasks, spurious correlations often come from unexpected sources.
-Adversaries that flip decisions can be generated at a character level without changing the semantic content.
-[Ebrahimi et al.
+Adversaries that flip decisions can be generated at a character level without changing the semantic content [Ebrahimi et al.
-2018a],[Ebrahimi et al. 2018b] Spurious correlations can also arise due to biased datasets.
+2018a],[Ebrahimi et al. 2018b].
+Spurious correlations can also arise due to biased datasets.
 Models trained on such corpora are prone to learning unwanted correlations even though the model itself might be robust in theory.[Zhang et al. 2018], [Bolukbasi et al. 2016].
 A great practical example of a spurious correlation arisen through biases in datasets is given by [Wang and Culotta 2020a] who